misharigot/chappy/README.md

     docker build -t chappy .
     ```

+1. Download the punctuator model locally, since it will be mounted in the next step:

+    ```bash
+    ./download-model.sh
+    ```

 1. Run the container in the background and mount the local repo.

     ```bash
     docker run -dit -v /path/to/chappy:/app/chappy chappy:latest bash
     ```

-2. Get into the container's shell.
+1. Get into the container's shell.

     ```bash
     docker exec -it <container-name> bash
     ```
-3. Run it or run the tests.
+1. Run it or run the tests.

     ```bash
     poetry run python3 src/app.py https://www.youtube.com/watch?v=Hu4Yvq-g7_Y